Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Subscribe to daily updates

-Receive daily email reports showing changes to content in all spaces that you have permission to view.
+Receive a daily email report summarizing changes to content in all spaces you have permission to view.

 Subscribe to all blog posts

 Receive email notifications for changes to blogs in your Confluence installation that you have permission to view.

 Receive email notifications for changes to content by all users that you are following, which you have permission to view.

 Subscribe to new follower notifications